Design & Installation

 The most common type of outdoor light wall lights is probably available in many designs, including flush wall lights, adjustable spotlights, arm wall lights, and brick lights, which fit inside the wall in place of brick.

 Exterior alcoves such as porches are illuminated with ceiling lighting.
 Flush and recessed Lighting is trendy in these situations.
-Ceiling pendant lights (hang from a cable) are also available.
+Ceiling pendant lights (hanging from a cable) are also available.

-A string of bulbs that stretch across your garden, providing lots of light while adding in lots of character.
+A string of bulbs stretches across your garden, providing lots of light while adding in lots of character.
 Ideal for outdoor seating areas and parties.

 Floor lights sit on the floor, pointing up at an angle to illuminate walls.
 Recessed floor lights sit inside the floor, pointing directly upwards, a popular choice for decking.

-Lights fitted into posts that are installed in the ground ideal for lighting up pathways.
+Lights fitted into posts that are installed in the ground are ideal for lighting up pathways.